-Our 7th grade students will soon be taking the second iReady diagnostic in Math and English.
+Our 7th grade students began taking the second iReady diagnostic in Math and English.
 This helps us to monitor learning progress and plan for future instruction.
-We ask that students give a good effort to complete these in a timely manner, as some of the diagnostic may be assigned to them to work on independently.
+We ask that students give a good effort to complete these this week.

 Tutor.com is still available through Clever and our ASES After School Program is available through Teams each day between 2:45 and 5:30pm.

 Our Tiger Pantry is available to students that have needs, including clothing, hygiene items, and school supplies.
 That is found on our school website under “For Students.”

 To check out books from our Library, students can go to the Library tab on our website, or call or text our librarian, Mrs. Ward, at 549-3758.

 Our main office is open between 8am and 4pm Monday through Friday.
 If you are in need of support, you can call us at 457-2640.
 In the event that you are coming to the office, please call ahead and park in the visitor’s lot directly in front of the office.

 As we begin Black History Month, our quote of the week comes from Rosa Parks. ”You must never be fearful about what you are doing when it is right.”
 Ms. Parks was willing to stand up for her ideals, and did so in a peaceful but powerful manner.
 Today we have opportunities to stand up for what is right, and to encourage others to treat everyone with dignity and respect.
 Let us all use our knowledge and our voices for good.
 Have a great week Tigers!

 Need Tech Support or Community Resources?
 Call FLATS at (559) 457-3939